am-land/portfolio/content/portfolio/universal-doc-auto/universal-doc-auto.md

 **Project:** Create a detailed feature guide to introduce and document a new plugin.

-**Context:** Ephesoft developed a collection of new features that fundamentally altered the way administrators use our product.
+**Context:** Ephesoft developed a collection of new features that fundamentally altered the way administrators use the product.
 One of those features was a plugin called Universal Document Automation.
 This plugin functioned similarly to existing components, but the key difference was that users could get started with little-to-no configuration.

 Transact’s documentation is formal.
 The primary audiences are developers and system administrators.